 It may be hard to believe but when Thomas Edison was in school, his teachers considered him not intelligent enough to learn anything.
 Edison thankfully did not take this to heart.
 His persistence in work was remarkable.
 Edison failed 1,000 times before he finally succeeded in inventing the light bulb, one of the greatest inventions of modern society.
 So many entrepreneurs and inventors have failed multiple times over a long span of time before they ultimately found success in their ideas.
 During his 84 years, Thomas Edison went on to acquire 1,093 patents, inventing the phonograph, the incandescent light bulb and one of the first motion picture cameras.
 Edison also created the first industrial research laboratory in the world.
 What would have happened if he just gave up?

 At his commencement address at Harvard, Facebook founder Mark Zuckerberg said, "The greatest successes come from the freedom to fail."
 We like this a lot at Elf because this kind of mindset gives you the freedom to begin and to try out new ideas.
 The freedom to experiment is often where the best ideas and solutions come from.
+We value both experimentation and giving each person working at Elf the freedom to think independently.
+A great example of this in action is Gmail, in use by 1.2 billion people as of July 2017 and by 25% of the American workforce, that was created by a Google employee Paul Buchheit during the 20 percent time given to employees every week to experiment and create their own ideas.

 3. Keep a Solution-Oriented Design and Engineering Mindset